rohitag04/agarwal_rohit_python_2017/midterm/Read Me.md

 <img src="que[1-2]/ana_[1-3]/wordAnalysis/result/score.PNG" />
 - Result is stored in [que[1-2]/ana_[1-3]/wordAnalysis/result/score.png]
 - Above picture is showing count of +ve & -ve Score in each sentence.
 (Cumulative)
+- Means in one sentence the score of +ve word is x and -ve word is y.

 ### Step 3 (Data writting to CSV & Plotting)